 Your business needs to work and live outside the realm of your own identity.
 It needs to stand out against your competitors, it needs to be attractive to your customer, it needs to be understood by your team and collaborators.
 All of these things happen outside your own brain.
 You need to open your eyes, your ears, and your mind and welcome that information.

-Because this is something you are really passionate and excited about, your first instinct will be to go all in.
-You will dedicate all your time, effort, and resources to this.
+Because this is something you are really passionate about, your first instinct will be to go all in.
+To dedicate all your time, effort, and resources to it.
 But that is not sustainable in the long run.
 You need to make sure to set boundaries for yourself and think of this as a job.
-Yes, when you are starting a business you will need to dedicate a lot of time and effort to make it work, but you also need to make sure of having time to rest, socialize and keep learning.
+And yes, a starting business will need a lot of time and effort in order to work.
+But you also need to make sure of having time to rest, socialize and keep learning.

 Passion makes for fantastic fuel, but fuel without a plan…is no good!
 Imagine if you are driving, trying to reach a destination, but have no map and no idea how to get there.
 Yes, maybe you can start driving and randomly turning right or left and you might eventually reach your destination, but odds are you are going to waste a lot of time and effort.

 4. Eyes on the price.